missionpinball/mpf-docs/mechs/switches/index.rst

 (like whether the switch is "active" when it's in the open state or the closed state.)

-You can also configure debounce settings for each switch, which controls how MPF responds to switch events.
+You can also configure :doc:`debounce settings <debounce>` for each switch, which controls how MPF responds to switch events.
 Saying that a switch has to be "debounced" means that the pinball controller makes sure the switch is actually in its current state for a few milliseconds before it send the switch event to MPF.
 This can be